There is no single approach to translation: the right workflow depends on how the content will be used.

 We offer a range of workflows, from Machine (AI) Translation to fully human translation and transcreation.
 Each step increases the level of human involvement and control.

-Fully human translation with independent revision and optional proofreading (TEP)
+Human Translation only.
+Fully human translation with independent revision and optional proofreading (TEP).

-Creative adaptation of content in the target language
+Transcreation.
+Creative adaptation of content in the target language.

 Workflow selection depends on a few key factors: